-2022 National Budget Consultations begin
+2022 National Budget consultations begin

 THE Parliamentary Portfolio Committee on Finance and Economic Development will next week begin nationwide public consultations on the 2022 national budget.

-The public hearings will be held physically and virtually.
-They will also be broadcast on radio stations on Classic 263, Central FM, National FM and Diamond FM.
+The public hearings will be held physically and virtually as well as broadcast on radio stations on Classic 263, Central FM, National FM and Diamond FM from Monday to Friday next week.

 Finance and Economic Development Minister Professor Mthuli Ncube is expected to present the upcoming fiscal policy statement next month.